This is the second story in my Irregulars universe. The first story, which introduces the universe, is Irregular Investigation,

 "There.
 You say things like that and I think that you really are Kevin," Kate said.
 "Then other times you’re like a machine."
 I didn’t understand what she was talking about.
 Delph whispered something into our mind and comprehension dawned.

-“Do you know how I survived being a spy in the Praetorians?
+"Do you know how I survived being a spy in the Praetorians?
 I forced myself to compartmentalize everything.
 Anything that could get me killed or expose me, I shoved into boxes into my mind.
 In my entire time on Team Blue, only two people ever saw anything other than what I wanted them to see.
-Even now after the war, I still compartmentalize.”
+The problem is, I haven’t been able to shake the habit.
+Even now after the war, I still compartmentalize."

 "So you’re just showing me what you want?"
 Kate asked, suspiciously.